 To discuss the risk of having children with this disorder and the possibility of genetic testing, genetic counseling may be of benefit for affected individuals and their families.

 Peeling skin syndrome is a rare inherited disorder that, in theory, affects males and females in equal numbers.
 Less than 100 cases have been reported in the medical literature.
+Peeling skin syndrome due to variants in the CHST8 and CSTA genes were reported in consanguineous Pakistani and in Bedouin families, respectively.

 A good history and physical exam are often sufficient to make the diagnosis, although specialized tests including surgical removal and microscopic evaluation (biopsy) of affected tissue may be necessary at times.
 The continual shedding of large sheets of skin distinguishes peeling skin syndrome from Netherton syndrome and from other types of autosomal recessive congenital ichthyosis, such as congenital ichthyosiform erythroderma.
 The skin of so-called “collodion babies” peels off after a few weeks and does not return, in contrast to patients with peeling skin syndrome whose symptoms return time after time.

 Treating peeling skin syndrome by applying skin softening (emollient) ointments, especially after a bath while the skin is moist, may offer some relief.
 Plain petroleum jelly or Vaseline is preferred.
-None of the corticosteroids or systemic retinoids (vitamin A derivatives) is indicated or effective, and all may have serious side effects or adverse reactions.
+None of the corticosteroids or systemic retinoids (vitamin A derivatives) is indicated or effective and all may have serious side effects or adverse reactions.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.